-'''

-IF (certificates is present) AND

-(any version 2 attribute certificates are present)

-THEN version MUST be 4

-ELSE

-IF ((certificates is present) AND

-(any version 1 attribute certificates are present)) OR

-(encapContentInfo eContentType is other than id-data) OR

-(any SignerInfo structures are version 3)

-THEN version MUST be 3

-ELSE version MUST be 1

-'''

-digestAlgorithms is a collection of message digest algorithm identifiers.
+IF ((certificates is present) AND (any certificates with a type of other are present)) OR ((crls is present) AND (any crls with a type of other are present)) THEN version MUST be 5 ELSE IF (certificates is present) AND (any version 2 attribute certificates are present) THEN version MUST be 4 ELSE IF ((certificates is present) AND (any version 1 attribute certificates are present)) OR (any SignerInfo structures are version 3) OR (encapContentInfo eContentType is other than id-data) THEN version MUST be 3 ELSE version MUST be 1 digestAlgorithms is a collection of message digest algorithm identifiers.
 There MAY be any number of elements in the collection, including zero.
 Each element identifies the message digest algorithm, along with any associated parameters, used by one or more signer.
 The collection is intended to list the message digest algorithms employed by all of the signers, in any order, to facilitate one-pass signature verification.
 Implementations MAY fail to validate signatures that use a digest algorithm that is not included in this set.
 The message digesting process is described in Section 5.4.